Main objects

 None

-Copy an Object from a foreign Pdf and return a reference to the copy.
+Copy an Object from a foreign Pdf and return a copy.

 The object must be owned by a different Pdf from this one.